holochain/holochain-rust/doc/architecture/decisions/0013-events-model-and-api.md

           ],
 ```

-Note that in the example above we are using the attribute method of declaring the signature, and it declares what the event will send to the observers and what must be passed in as "params" on the observe request which may be useful for qualifying some aspect of what to observe.
+Note that in the example above we are using the attribute method of declaring the signature, and it declares what the event will send to the listeners and what must be passed in as "params" on the listen request which may be useful for qualifying some aspect of what to listen for.
 See [#134](https://waffle.io/holochain/org/cards/5b4cd03d0df367001d6d12a6) for details.

 2. App developers can emit events from their code via a new `emit()` function to be added to the api, e.g. like this: